appsmithorg/appsmith-docs/reference/datasources/querying-mongodb/README.md

 The following document assumes that you understand the [basics of connecting to databases on Appsmith](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md#connecting-to-a-database).
 If not, please go over them before reading further.
 {% endhint %}

+{% embed url="https://youtu.be/F_By1KmJKrk" caption="How To Build An Admin Panel With MongoDB" %}

 ## Connection Settings

 Appsmith needs the following parameters for connecting to a Mongo database: